italia/spid-cie-oidc-django/docs/CREATE_A_FEDERATION.md

-## Tutorial
+## Create a OpenID Connect Federation

+I nthis tutorial we show how to setup a Federation with a Trust Anchor, a Provider and a Relying Party.
-We can create an OIDC Federation though the Admin backend or via internal API.
+We can achieve this though the Admin backend or via internal API.

 ### Create a Federation Authority via web